isc-projects/bind9/doc/arm/reference.rst

       this zone.
 Possible values and their meanings are:

          ``Needs Refresh``
-	     The zone is flagged for a refresh, but the process hasn't started yet.
+	     The zone needs a refresh, but the process hasn't started yet, which can be due to different factors, like the retry interval of the zone.

          ``Pending``
 	     The zone is flagged for a refresh, but the process is currently